 A lot of my symptoms were symptoms of ADHD: I wasn’t depressed so much as unenergetic, unfocused, unmotivated, and confused.
 Although I was surprised at the suggestion that I had ADHD, some things did make sense.
 I had done well in school, but while my friends really got immersed in their majors, I just went to classes — sometimes.

-Johanna: Jordana was an indifferent student.
+Barbara: Jordana was an indifferent student.
 She slid through a lot of her classes, getting mostly Bs.
 She was still doing all-nighters in her senior year, while most of our classmates had outgrown that.
 Meeting deadlines were challenging for her.

 Jordana: After graduation, I saw people who weren’t as smart as I do a lot better professionally.
 They were able to focus and give it their all, and I couldn’t.
 Since college, I’ve been through three careers.
 I worked as a journalist on several local papers.
 I spent a year doing visual effects and animation for the Narnia movie before I was fired.